Denise Richards Is Leaving The Real Housewives of Beverly Hills - E! Online

 Denise Richards is putting down her diamond and leaving The Real Housewives of Beverly Hills.

 The actress is exiting the hit Bravo show after just two seasons, her rep confirmed to Variety on Wednesday, Sept.
-9. E!
-News has reached out to Denise's rep and Bravo for confirmation.
+9.

+Prior to her departure a source told E!
+News, "Denise has made it clear she doesn't want to return and doesn't feel comfortable returning.
+She has expressed it was emotionally stressful and took a toll on her mental health."

 Richards' departure from RHOBH comes off the heels of season 10, which followed drama surrounding the Wild Things actress after Brandi Glanville told Kyle Richards and Teddi Mellencamp on camera that she had sex with Denise.
 Denise vehemently denied Brandi's claims and said she wasn't even friends with Brandi, despite Brandi showing cast mates lengthy text messages between her and Denise.